-Years ago, even though I hadn't come across Al Fresco chicken sausages in my local grocery store I remembered reading an article in the New York Times magazine, about an unusual marketing campaign where people acted as agents of Al Fresco and brought the sausages to friends' July 4th cookouts.
+Years ago, even though we hadn't come across Al Fresco chicken sausages in our local grocery store, we remembered reading an article in the New York Times magazine, about an unusual marketing campaign where people acted as agents of Al Fresco and brought the sausages to friends' July 4th cookouts.
 This helped boost sales of Al Fresco chicken sausages by as much as 100% in some areas.
-Fortunately, I recently had the opportunity to try Al Fresco chicken sausages for myself and was pleasantly surprised.
+Fortunately, we recently had the opportunity to try Al Fresco chicken sausages and were pleasantly surprised.

 Less is More

 Moreover, Al Fresco chicken sausages have no preservatives, nitrites, nitrates or artificial ingredients, which should make moms feel good about feeding these chicken sausages to their kids.
-My gluten-intolerant husband was happy to discover them since many other sausages contain breadcrumbs as fillers.
+Even your gluten-intolerant spouse will be happy to discover them since many other sausages contain breadcrumbs as fillers.
 But not these.

 For Breakfast or Dinner

 Al Fresco has so many different varieties of their chicken sausages, you could eat them nearly every day for two weeks and not tire of them.
 Each pack offers tasty recipes and serving suggestions in case you're feeling uninspired.

 The breakfast chicken sausages feature: